pulumi/docs/content/partner/azure.md

   - title: Always Up To Date
     description: |
         The provider is designed to be always up to date with additions and changes to Azure APIs.
+Pulumi SDKs are generated for `azurerm` automatically from Azure API specifications published by Microsoft ensuring whichever SDK you choose is always up to date.
     cta: Learn More
     cta_url: "/docs/guides/crosswalk/kubernetes"
     items:
         - title: Auto Generated
-          description: We generate Pulumi SDKs for `azurerm` automatically from Azure API specifications published by Microsoft.
-An automated pipeline releases updated resources within hours after any current API specifications are merged.
+          description: An automated pipeline releases updated resources within hours after any current API specifications are merged.
 Auto generated means less manual implementation and fewer chances for bugs, meaning a high fidelity, high quality experience.
           icon: fa-sun

         - title: Familiar Concepts